 Our goal is to make SuperRare the place with the best collector experience in digital art.
 One key factor in doing this is to make sure we are protecting our collectors by ensuring all artworks tokenized on the platform were actually created by the artist that tokenized it.
 Once an artist is approved they are given complete access to tokenize any artworks they want, so the vetting process has become very important.

 Especially in CryptoArt, many artists tokenize under their artist alias.
-We don’t necessarily need to know your legal name, or even where you are from, but we do need to be able to see that you are the person (or alias) that you claim to be in your application.
+We don’t necessarily need to know your legal name, or even where you are from, but we do need to be able to see that you are the person (or alias) that you claim to be in your submission.

 One way to do this is to include links to your artist social media sites (Twitter/Instagram/Cent etc), as well as any artist websites or portfolios you have online.
 Including these links has become very important to getting accepted, and we no longer accept artists that don’t provide these.

 We also recently added a short video to the submission requirements.
-While this might add a little time to the application process, it’s highly important for us to be able to verify who you are.
+While this might add a little time to the submission process, it’s highly important for us to be able to verify who you are.
 If you operate under an artist alias, or prefer to keep your true identity hidden, that’s totally fine!
 If you prefer to not show your face in the submission video you can also send a video with your face covered/blurred, or at a very minimum an audio file introducing yourself and explaining the story behind your art.

 2) Promote your art on social media!